jantman/puppet-archlinux-workstation/README.markdown

 ### archlinux_workstation

 Declares your user and group, and sets a few variables used by other classes.
-Also adds a Firewall rule to allow SSH access.

 #### Parameters

 * __username__ - (string) Your login username.
 Used to create your account, add you to certain groups, etc. Default: undef.
 * __user_home__ - Path to $username's home directory.
-Used for classes that put files in the user's home directory, and to create SSH keys for the user.
-Default: "/home/${username}.
+Used for classes that put files in the user's home directory.
+Default: "/home/${username}".

 ### archlinux_workstation::base_packages